dialex/start-testing/docs/concepts/purpose.md

 > There is a powerful alternative to the orthodox, expensive, and boring methodologies that aim at
 > the best possible quality: (…) the discipline of good enough software development. — [James Bach](http://www.satisfice.com/articles/gooden2.pdf)

 **Quality Assurance (QA)**: Ah, yes.
-The most abused title/phrase in the testing world…No one person does this, and anyone who has a title “QA” is fooling themselves.
-“The quality assurance role in the company resides with the management and the CEO (the principal quality officer in the company), since it was they—and certainly not the testers—who had the authority to make decisions about quality.”
+The most abused title/phrase in the testing world...
+No one person does this, and anyone who has a title "QA" is fooling themselves.
+"The quality assurance role in the company resides with the management and the CEO (the principal quality officer in the company), since it was they — and certainly not the testers — who had the authority to make decisions about quality."

 Notes: Again, more on the difference between Testing and QA here: <http://www.developsense.com/blog/2010/05/testers-get-out-of-the-quality-assurance-business/>